MrQubo/jupyterlab-vim/README.md

 I want to acknowledge [Alisue](https://github.com/lambdalisue) and his excellent work creating [vim bindings](https://github.com/lambdalisue/jupyter-vim-binding) for Jupyter notebooks.
 I hope this extension can meet the high bar his work set.

-## Modes
+## About this fork

-This extension splits Jupyter edit mode into two modes: Vim command mode and Vim insert mode.
-Three editing modes now exist: Jupyter command, Vim command, and Vim insert.
+I've created this fork because I'm using Jupyter command mode and I find Vim command mode not useful, I want it to work more like a typical normal mode from Vim.

+### Changes

+- Moving past editor buffer doesn't move cursor to the previous/next cell.
+- Vim command mode can be exited with Escape.
+- Copy fileeditor settings.

 ## Install
 ### Prerequisites